Electrical Discharge Machining

 Altered Metal Zone

-A mechanically altered zone on a metal surface that is created by the EDM process.
+A zone on a metal surface that has been mechanically altered by the EDM process.

 Billet

-An uncut block of graphite provided by a manufacturer.
+An uncut block of graphite supplied by a manufacturer.

 Burning